ihealthdavid/bundle-kubernetes/README.md

 ### Scaling up the cluster

-You can add capacity by adding more flannel units and Kubernetes minions:
+You can add capacity by adding more Docker units:

-     juju add-unit flannel
+     juju add-unit docker
-     juju add-unit kubernetes --to # (the id that flannel is assigned)

 ### Known Limitations